aiyengar2/k8s-docs/docs/provisioning/01_capi_providers.md

 # CAPI Providers

+This document does a deep-dive into each of the providers that CAPI expects a third-party to implement to provision a cluster.

-For a diagram showing the relationships between each of these providers, please see the [previous section](./00_capi.md#how-does-capi-provision-clusters)
+For a diagram showing the relationships between each of these providers and how they all fit together, please see the [previous section](./00_capi.md#how-does-capi-provision-clusters).

 ## (Cluster) Infrastructure Provider